isnastish/workerpool/README.md

 The amount of workers to participate in reading the file simultaneously could be specified with `-workers` flag, the default value is `16`.

-Amongs other flags are `-file`, used to specify a source file.
-If you wish a test file to be generated, `-genfile` option could be used together with `-numlimnes` to specify the amount of raws in a file.
+Among other flags are `-file`, used to specify a source file.
+If you wish a test file to be generated, `-genfile` option could be used together with `-numlines` to specify the amount of raws in a file.

 `-verbose` flag is used to display an intermediate state of each worker.